intltechventures/Lab.Architecture/Conjectures.md

 ## Meeks Software Architecture Conjectures

-1: The source code may (or may not) be a full implementation of the desired capability needed by the business - but is more likely just an approximation (constrained by permitted time, allocated budget, and available skills/talent of the team involved).
+1. The source code may (or may not) be a full implementation of the desired capability needed by the business - but is more likely just an approximation (constrained by permitted time, allocated budget, and available skills/talent of the team involved).
 Therefore it should not be confused with the actual or desired (or envisioned) design - that may require multiple years to achieve - of which the current source code may only reflect a partial (and incomplete, or inaccurate) representation.

-2: For any non-trivial system, its behavior is probably not deterministic (as you may erroneously believe), but is more likely - stochastic.
+2. For any non-trivial system, its behavior is probably not deterministic (as you may erroneously believe), but is more likely - stochastic.

+3. Distributed Architecture is hard...and the complexity of the web of external dependencies is far beyond the ability of most teams' to comprehend...

 ## Meeks Enterprise Architecture Conjectures

-101: If you build an Enterprise Architecture  practice along the lines of an "Indy 500 Pit Stop service crew", you'll  have a better chance of providing the business with an "acceleration factor" - and achieving an agile architecture operational model, than if you are still working to implement EA practices along the lines of a construction permitting process.
+101. If you build an Enterprise Architecture  practice along the lines of an "Indy 500 Pit Stop service crew", you'll  have a better chance of providing the business with an "acceleration factor" - and achieving an agile architecture operational model, than if you are still working to implement EA practices along the lines of a construction permitting process.
   + https://www.indycar.com/Fan-Info/INDYCAR-101/The-Teams/Anatomy-Of-A-Pit-Stop
   + https://en.wikipedia.org/wiki/Pit_Stop_Challenge
   + [F1 Pitstop 1950 vs 2009 vs 2013](https://www.youtube.com/watch?v=12lThqXA-Dg)
   + [2021-12-12 My reply](https://www.linkedin.com/feed/update/urn:li:activity:6875793881510813697?commentUrn=urn%3Ali%3Acomment%3A%28activity%3A6875793881510813697%2C6875849433637097472%29) to Kylie Kirk's LinkedIn post

-102: Much goodness would ensue, if we just got rid of the name EA.
+102. Much goodness would ensue, if we just got rid of the name EA.